diffix/desktop/docs/operation.md

 These *one-row* data sets often do not have any kind identifier column.
 The Protected Entity Identifier Column may be set to `None`. __Diffix for Desktop__ treats each row as a protected entity.

 Other data sets have multiple rows of data per protected entity.
 Examples include time series data like geo-location, hospital visits, and website visits.
-These data sets usually have one or more columns that identify the protected identity.
+These data sets usually have at least one column that identifies the protected identity.
 For instance, the following is a geo-location data set where the IMEI (International Mobile Equipment Identifier) identifies the protected entity.
 In this case, the protected entity itself is a mobile device, but in most cases this effectively represents a person.

 | IMEI | Time                | Latitude  | Longitude |
 | ---- | ------------------- | --------- | --------- |